jgrk28/DungeonCrawl/Snarl/Planning/player.md

 ## PlayerClient ##

-The PlayerClient is a class that runs on the user's side of the TCP connection.
+The PlayerClient is a class that will run on the user's side of the TCP connection.
+For now, this can also be run locally and accessed as a class.
 This displays relevant information to the user, and sends moves and other commands that the user would like to perform in the game to the GameManager.
-The GameManager sends the game state specific to the user.
-This includes what the user can see in the level, if they are still in the active level, and whether or not the game is over.
+The GameManager sends the game state specific to the user as well as whether or not their move was valid.
+The game state sent includes what the user can see in the level, if they are still in the active level, and whether or not the game is over.

 ### Class PlayerClient ###